Kristina01111000/Drws_site/README.md

 look into fixing the certificates

-talk about the ai doc, look it over also
+talk about the ai doc, look it over also, talk about tiktok